 Successful work-from-home strategies developed during the pandemic have encouraged companies to hire more full-time remote employees.
-And after experiencing the benefits of WFH, many workers prefer the ability to work remotely at least a couple days a week.
+And after experiencing the benefits of WFH, many workers prefer - and even demand - the ability to work remotely at least a couple days a week.